 What's the meaning of the phrase 'Buggins turn'?

-The method of appointing people to positions based on rotation rather than on merit.
+'Buggins' turn' is the method of appointing people to positions based on rotation rather than on merit.

-What's the origin of the phrase 'Buggins turn'?
+What's the origin of the phrase 'Buggin's turn'?

 Unlike the Hobson of Hobson's choice, Buggins wasn't a real person.
 Buggins is one of the generic names, like John Smith, Joe Blow etc., that were given to the typical man in the street, or as the British used to say, 'the man on the Clapham omnibus'.
 Incidentally, having been in Clapham recently I noticed (and before the race police start sharpening their pens - I am quite happy with this) the man on the Clapham omnibus is now much more likely to be called Mohammed than Buggins.